High Availability vs Fault Tolerance: What’s the Difference?

 Objective

 • High Availability (HA): The primary goal is to ensure that a system remains operational and accessible with minimal downtime.
-High availability systems are designed to recover quickly from a failure, ensuring that services are available as much as possible.
+High-availability systems are designed to recover quickly from a failure, ensuring that services are available as much as possible.

 • Fault Tolerance (FT): The focus is on enabling a system to continue operating without interruption, even when there are hardware or software failures.
 Fault tolerance involves designing systems that can operate normally in the event of a component failure.